smart-window/tooltime-backend/readme.md

 You can find the individual models in ./models/\*.js Most of the models have some businss logic that sets a UUID instead of an incrementing integer for the ID.
 Both the Part and Product models have some business logic implemented within the models.

+The datbase container is configured to persist data between reboots.
+If you want to reset the data, delete the contents of ./.docker/tooltime-dev-db/mysql-data except the .gitkeep file.
+It is also configured to forward port 3306 to the container.